Keenpoint/smart-circular/README.md

 The replacements made by the algorithm (not personalized) are strings in the form '$[path]'.

-The paths written in the result are easy to read: 'JSON' is your original variable 'value'.
+The paths written in the result are easy to read: the '$' represents your object root.

 So the path below points to 'your variable' (which is an array) → 'second position of the array' (arrays begin at 0) → 'key friends' → 'third friend' → 'his name'.
+To get this name, you can simply replace the '$' by your object name.

 ```javascript
   $[1].friends[2].name